 Tourism highly affected by the closure

 The king’s line was the only passenger ferry route between Trelleborg and Sassnitz.
 At Stena Line, there will only be two rail ferries between Rostock and Trelleborg left.

 The ferry connection and the island Rügen are particularly popular with the Swedes.
 Swedish tourists like the cultural sights of the island, especially the seaside resorts, which are not available in their country.
-But not only the island is particularly affected by the ferry line’s suspension.
-The Hanseatic city of Stralsund, once ruled by the Swedes, is also likely to feel the absence of the Scandinavian tourists.
-Missing excursions to Western Pomerania, for example along the cultural-historical “Schwedenstraße” (The Swedes street) to Brandenburg, will be expected due to the closing of the traditional ferry route.
+But not only is the island is particularly affected by the ferry line’s suspension.
+The Hanseatic city of Stralsund, once ruled by the Swedes, is also likely to feel the absence of Scandinavian tourists.
+Missing excursions to Western Pomerania, for example, along the cultural-historical “Schwedenstraße” (The Swedes street) to Brandenburg, will be expected due to the closing of the traditional ferry route.

 A glimmer of hope: High-speed catamaran might be an option

-The shipping company Weiße Flotte operating several ferry lines in Mecklenburg-Western Pomerania and in the area of Berlin considers relocating a high-speed catamaran, usually being in service by the company compound Unternehmensverbund Förde Reederei Seetouristik (FRS) between Marocco and Gibraltar, to the Baltic Sea.
+The shipping company Weiße Flotte operating several ferry lines in Mecklenburg-Western Pomerania and the area of Berlin, considering relocating a high-speed catamaran, usually being in service by the company compound Unternehmensverbund Förde Reederei Seetouristik (FRS) between Marocco and Gibraltar, to the Baltic Sea.
 Weiße Flotte is part of the company network FRS.
 The federal state of Mecklenburg-Western Pommerania has promised 700.000 € financial support for the project.
 Rather than replacing the closed ferry line, a passenger line between Sassnitz/ Rügen and the Swedish city of Ystad might be planned.
 The high-speed catamaran can travel between Germany and South Sweden in two and a half hours.
-That might definitely be the fastest way to travel between the two countries!
+That might be the fastest way to travel between the two countries!